Table of Contents

 This AI-driven approach has several advantages over traditional methods:

-• Real-time monitoring of dietary changes’ effects on symptoms
+- Real-time monitoring of dietary changes’ effects on symptoms, allowing for dynamic adjustments and immediate feedback loops.

-• Ongoing education and support for long-term lifestyle modifications
+- Ongoing education and support for long-term lifestyle modifications, fostering sustained behavioral change through accessible and engaging content.

 Evidence from Research on Diet and Migraines